 Fear of what?

 I find myself doing all sorts of housework whilst procrastinating about financial tracking.
 Why?
 I really don’t know!
 Tracking my finances gives me knowledge of what money I have right now, which means I can decide on a course of action in regards spending.
 It also gives me an understanding of when and what I spend on, which times of the year are more expensive, which I can save.
-All good information, very helpful, so why do I procrastinate?
+All good information, very helpful!Sso why do I procrastinate?
 Fear!
 Ah, but the fear of what?
 Now that is where it gets a bit complicated because the layers of fear over finances have been building throughout my life.
 The fear of lack, of making a mistake (buying the wrong thing) or spending without knowing if I can afford the item (yes financial tracking is extremely helpful!).
 What about the childhood fears built up around money?
 Do you remember being told you were frivolous?
 That money slipped through your fingers?
 That you couldn’t save even if your life depended on it?
 That money doesn’t grow on trees?
-So many words conveyed by adults with fears around finances, all of which we, as youngsters, took on to create our own set of fears.
+So many words conveyed by adults with fears around finances, all of which we, as youngsters, took on to create our own set of fears around finances.

 I recently attended a fascinating discussion about imposter syndrome – (also known as impostor phenomenon, impostorism, fraud syndrome or the impostor experience) a psychological pattern in which an individual doubts their accomplishments and has a persistent internalized fear of being exposed as a ‘fraud’.
-I was amazed at the people putting their hands up and saying ‘yes, I struggle with this’, because from the outside they look pretty sorted folk doing well in their chosen profession, who always sound like they know what they are talking about.
-This fear of being exposed as a fraud must have far reaching effects on a person’s ability to be successful as well as a detrimental impact on their mental and physical health.
+I was amazed at the people putting their hands up and saying ‘yes, I struggle with this’.
+Because, from the outside, they look pretty sorted folk doing well in their chosen profession, who always sound like they know what they are talking about.
+This fear of being exposed as a fraud must have far reaching effects on a person’s ability to be successful.
+As well as a detrimental impact on their mental and physical health.

 Fear of failure and success